TylerErnst/ActivateWork_Capstone/README.md

 - **User-Friendly Interface**: Intuitive design for seamless user experience.

 ## Installation
-To get started with [App Name], follow these steps:
+To get started with NetWealthPro, follow these steps:

 1. Clone the repository:
     ```bash